-The October “Food in Jars” Mastery Challenge was very conveniently for Dehydrating and Pressure Canning.
+The October “Food in Jars” Mastery Challenge was very convenient for Dehydrating and Pressure Canning.
 Due to it being the “end of garden harvest” process around here anyway, this was perfect timing for me!

 Since the first frost was due to happen in Southwest Minnesota this year in October, slowly but surely we had to get everything out of our garden.
-Unfortunately, the garden had a slow start this year because of a complete lack of rain and was just finally really doing well!
+Unfortunately, the garden had a slow start this year because of a complete lack of rain and was just finally doing well!
 Go figure.

 Anyway, here is a summary of what we did in October!